The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 ➡️ Freemium pricing model

-For it to work, you first need to create a free tier offering that provides enough value for customers to use your products and build a relationship with your brand.
+For this to work, you must create a free tier offering that provides enough value for customers to use your products and build a relationship with your brand.

 ➡️ Usage-based model

-A usage-based pricing model is when a box’s price is based on how much of your product a customer orders.
+A usage-based pricing model is when a subscription’s price is based on how much of your product a customer orders or uses.

 An example of a subscription box service with a usage-based pricing model is Blue Apron.